 The Sydney Central YHA is a close walk to the cheap eats of Chinatown, the tourist area of Darling Harbour, the alternative suburbs of Surry Hills, Newtown and Glebe, and is also only about a half hour walk through the city to the historic Rocks area and stunning harbour that makes Sydney so beautiful.

-The Sydney Central YHA
+The Facilities at Sydney Central YHA

-It is a large spacious building with plenty of amenities and modern facilities.
-The hostel is suitable to any type of traveller from solo, to group, to family travel.Double Room
+It is a large spacious building with plenty of recreation amenities and extensive facilities.
+The hostel is suitable to any type of traveller from solo, to group, to family travel.

 We stayed in a private room with an ensuite that had a double bed, a roll out bed for Kalyra, which she loved, and we bought our own portable cot for Savannah.
 We felt very comfortable and happy.